jw-cv/iohk-golang-backend/README.md

 This will download dependencies if needed, run the tests, and generate a `coverage.html` file that you can open in your browser to view detailed coverage information.

-Note: If you're running tests outside of the Docker environment, these commands will automatically download any missing dependencies before running the tests.
+Note: These tests run on bare metal and not in the Docker container.

 ## Troubleshooting